 If you are paying all the attention you can muster to the answers and faithfully practicing the hows, and you still don’t succeed, you’re simply told it’s because you’re doing it wrong, or that you don’t want it enough, or you’re sabotaging yourself.
 In the worst case scanarios where you dare keep on querying, you’re at risk of being told you’re divisive, toxic, dangeous, allied with the dark forces, or that you have a bad karma, therefore doomed (at least this time round).
 You’re no good, is the message – perhaps in another lifetime, buddy… You’re left in free-fall.

 You’re at risk of erasure.
-Only if you happen to be intelligent, knowledgable and convincing enough (read: powerful, as in perceived power) therefore impossible to entirely sweep aside, you may escape full annhilation.
+Only if you happen to be intelligent, knowledgeable and convincing enough (read: powerful, as in perceived power) therefore impossible to entirely sweep aside, you may escape full annihilation.
 Instead you’re disarmed by being downgraded into a lower division, labelled “just a maverick.”
 In other words, don’t pay heed – you’ll be well advised to dismiss him (or her).
 It’s a clever trick because if you can successfully destroy someone’s reputation, the chance increases that the kingdom be yours and not theirs.

 All that just because you’re in search of what’s true for you!
 A very high price to pay indeed, and a very surprising one at that for most us, as these messages are being voiced by organisations having invited you in with that very promise and for just that purpose: finding what’s true for you.

 To our surprise, when the crisis occurs and push comes to shove, we discover a most striking feature characterising such organisations: a lack of genuine compassion and empathy, even plain humanity.